Website relaunch without ranking loss: The complete guide

 | Testing | 2-3 weeks | QA, SEO check, performance, cross-browser |

 Costs depend heavily on scope, complexity, and requirements.
-Here are realistic benchmarks for the Austrian market.
+Here are realistic guidelines for the Austrian market.

 |---|---|---|---|